cs-ed/edtech-plan-afrewin/README.md

 > "With a unique focus on creative problem-solving and real-world applications, the CodeHS AP Computer Science Principles curriculum gives students the opportunity to explore important topics of computing.
 Students use their own ideas and creativity, build artifacts of personal value, and develop an interest in computer science that will foster further endeavors in the field."
 (College Board, n.d.)

-The CodeHS curriculum uses a blended classroom approach of mixing both online activities with in-class collaboarative activities.
+The CodeHS curriculum uses a blended classroom approach of mixing both online activities with in-class collaborative activities.
 Students code directly in the CodeHS editor, which is accessed online via the student's workstation computer (in class) or their chromebook (out of class).
 The course is designed to help students gain programming experience early in the year and then use their computational thinking practices to explore the remaining course topics.
 Lessons in each unit contain video tutorials, example coding to explore and analyze, written programming exercises, free response exercises, and short quizzes.
 There are also collaborative projects (pair programming) and research projects.

 #### Homework/Out-of-Class Activities